bbauska/W3Cx-5of5/README.md

 <h4>Grouping controls</h4>

-Groupings of form controls, typically groups of related checkboxes and radio buttons, sometimes require a higher level description.
-Grouping related form controls makes forms more understandable for all users, as related controls are easier to identify.
+<p>Groupings of form controls, typically groups of related checkboxes and
+radio buttons, sometimes require a higher level description.
+Grouping related form controls makes forms more understandable for all users, as related controls are easier to identify.</p>

 <h4>Associating related controls with fieldset</h4>

-Grouping needs to be carried out visually and in the code, for example, by using the &lt;fieldset&gt; and &lt;legend&gt; elements to associate related form controls.
-The &lt;fieldset&gt; identifies the entire grouping and &lt;legend&gt; identifies the grouping&apos;s descriptive text.
+<p>Grouping needs to be carried out visually and in the code, for example,
+by using the &lt;fieldset&gt; and &lt;legend&gt; elements to associate related form controls.
+The &lt;fieldset&gt; identifies the entire grouping and &lt;legend&gt; identifies the grouping&apos;s descriptive text.</p>

 <h5>Example #1: Radio buttons</h5>

-In the example below, there are three radio buttons that allow the user to choose an output format.
-Radio button groups should always be grouped using &lt;fieldset&gt;.
+<p>In the example below, there are three radio buttons that allow the user
+to choose an output format.
+Radio button groups should always be grouped using &lt;fieldset&gt;.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 503.
 Output formats; text, csv and html (476) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="left" width="100%">